 While mostly associated with helping people become Catholic, the RCIA (Rite of Christian Initiation of Adults) Process at Notre Dame also serves as a means of preparation for many baptized Catholics on their journey toward Confirmation.
-The Process provides a gradual apprenticeship in everything that it means to be a Catholic Christian, including the opportunity to study Catholic Christian beliefs, refine how to pray, grow in understanding of the Mass and the other Sacraments of the Church, build Christian community, and explore what it looks like to live an intentional Catholic life.
+It provides a gradual apprenticeship in what it means to be Catholic, offering the opportunity to study Catholic beliefs, learn how to pray, learn the ins and outs of the Mass and the Sacraments of the Church, and explore what it looks like to live an intentional Catholic life.

 We also offer the Short Course Process for those who desire to get Confirmed in the Catholic Church.
-The Short Course serves as a condensed process of Sacramental Preparation (one semester in length) for those baptized Catholics with substantial previous experience studying, living, and actively practicing the Catholic faith.
-The Short Course provides a refresher on what makes Catholicism unique and what it means to believe, live, celebrate, and pray as a Catholic Christian specifically.
+The Short Course serves as a one-semester process of Sacramental Preparation for previously-baptized individuals with substantial experience studying, living, and practicing the Christian faith.
+The Short Course focuses on what makes Catholicism unique, as well as what it means to believe, pray, and live as a Catholic Christian specifically.